by Martin Maenza and Tynnechris

 “What?!”
 Hank and Charley asked at the same time.

 Betty put down her drink.
-“OK, like, since Dawn brought it up and everything, let me tell the story.”
+“Okay, since Dawn, like, brought it up and everything, let me tell the story.”
 The guys settled in to hear the tale.

-Until earlier this year, I hadn’t, like, put on a costume since my Aunt Kathy was killed.
-I guess I was a little shaken for a while after all that happened.
-Probably just being over cautious, you know?
-With so many criminals, like, running amok during the aftermath of the red sky days and with the Batgirl name totally up for grabs again, I, like, decided it was time to come out of retirement.
-I even had a new costume to go with my new adventuring — the one I wore today.
+Until earlier this year, I hadn’t, like, put on a costume since my Aunt Kathy was killed. (*) I guess I was a little shaken for a while after all that happened.
+Probably just being over-cautious, you know?
+With so many criminals, like, running amok during the aftermath of the red sky days and with the Batgirl name totally up for grabs again, I decided it was time to come out of retirement.
+I’d even just had a new costume made to go with my new adventuring — the one I wore today.

 Where was I?
 Oh yeah, I was, like, tracking this woman who had actually tangled with the other Batgirl once before; she called herself the Velvet Tiger and wore, like, a striped costume with white fur trim.
 Not a bad look, really.
-She had, like, this reputation as a pretty good thief.
-Little did I know at the time that there was, like, more to her than met the eye.
+She had this reputation as a pretty good thief.
+Little did I know at the time that there was more to her than met the eye.
 We ended up learning that the hard way.

-I was in New York City for, like, a fundraiser for the Special Olympics, and I heard a rumor that the Velvet Tiger had, like, rolled into town, too.
+I was in New York City for, like, a fundraiser for the Special Olympics, and I heard a rumor that the Velvet Tiger had rolled into town, too.
 I remembered reading something in the morning papers, so thought I knew what she was after.
-The Museum of Natural History had, like, this special edition to its South Africa display — the Tiger’s Heart sapphire?
+The Museum of Natural History had this special edition to its South Africa display — the Tiger’s Heart sapphire?
 Yeah, yeah, I have a, like, thing for foiling costumed jewel thieves; sue me — it’s what I was trained on!

 Sure enough, the Velvet Tiger made a flamboyant grab to get it.
 I was ready for her and waited until she was just ready to bust into the display.
 “Stop right there, Tiger!”
 Like I really expected her to listen to that.